 Capturing flawless video and awesome audio is certainly a crucial part of the process, but if the two aren’t properly synchronized in post then the results will surely be disastrous.
 We show you how to bring it all together using timecodes, slates and waveforms, and synching software, to keep your project’s timing on track and looking and sounding it’s absolute best.

-How to Design a Professional Sound Mix in Post
+How to Design a Professional Sound Mix in Post (Free for Non-Members)

 You’ve captured great audio and brought it into the editing timeline where you’ve synchronized and cleaned it up even further.
 For one final touch before releasing your masterpiece to the masses, we’ll show you how to design a professional sound mix in post, using ducking, frequency gaps and normalization to give your audio a particularly professional polish and set it in a class all its own.